-See Section 2.7 on Administration and Logistics and Section 27.0 for additional resources available in the community.
+See Section 2.7 on Administration and Logistics and Appendix 27.0 for additional resources available in the community.

-The Fire Department medical mutual aid is responsible for maintaining its sources of medical supplies, acquisition of medical equipment, provide supplies for field medical operations, and transportation for medical equipment.
+The Fire Department medical mutual aid is responsible for maintaining sources of medical supplies, acquisition of medical equipment, provide supplies for field medical operations, and transportation for medical equipment as outlined in its SOPs.